 Check the Air Filter

-This is probably the best thing to do first.
+This is probably the best thing to do first to unfreeze pipes.
 Find your return vent, unscrew the cover, and check your air filter.
 If it is clogged, clean it or replace it with a new one.
 This is an easy procedure you can perform on your own.

 Thaw Your AC Unit

-It is simple to thaw your AC unit: this will get the pipes and other parts ready to work properly again.
+It is simple to thaw your AC unit: this will get the pipes and other parts to unfreeze and get ready to work properly again.
 To achieve this, there are two simple things you can do.
 You should start by switching your thermostat to ‘OFF’.
 The defrosting process will start immediately.

 Next, you have to make sure that your condensate pan is draining properly to eliminate the risk of water damage.
 You can throw in few condensate pan cleaning tablets to make your home smell nice afterward.
 Give your AC unit a few hours to fully defrost and it will be ready for use again.